orgarten/CppTemplate/README.md

 - cmake
 - doctest (if ```BUILD_TESTS``` is enabled)
 - google benchmark (if ```BUILD_BENCHMARK``` is enabled)
+- doxygen + sphinx + breathe for generating the documentation

 ## Structure
 | Directory/File | Content                 |